sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

 Create Empty Workflow
 ========================

-Click "Create" and choose the type of workflow you want to create.
+Click "Create" button and choose the type of workflow you want to create.
 In the "Create Workflow" page, enter a name, category and description of the workflow.
 Category is used to group various workflows.
-For instance, if you have various workflows for customer reports, the category could be "Customer Reports".
+For instance, if you have several workflows for customer reports, you can group them by specifying "Customer Reports" category.

 Click save to save the empty workflow.

-Build Workflow
+Add Processors
 ===================

 After you have saved the empty workflow, you can start adding processors to process the datasets that you had defined earlier.
 Click on the processors on the left hand side pane.
-This will make the processor appear on workflow canvas.
-Add other procesors as needed, configure and connect them.
-Two processor can be can be connected by clicking on the yellow box in the first processor and dragging to the second processor.
+This will make the processor appear on the workflow canvas.
+Add other procesors,configure and connect them as needed.
+Two processor can be can be connected by clicking on the yellow box in the first processor and dragging it to the second processor.

 .. figure:: ../_assets/tutorials/quickstart/9.PNG
    :alt: Quickstart
    :align: center